agilesolutions/spring-azure-ai/Readme.md

 # Overview
-This project presents an AI-powered stock market data chatbot built with Spring Boot and Spring AI, deployed on Azure AKS, connecting to Azure AI OpenAI models provisioned on Azure AI Foundry.
+This project presents an AI-powered stock market data AI powered application built with Spring Boot and Spring AI, designed to run as a service on Azure AKS kubernetes, connecting to Azure AI OpenAI models provisioned on Azure AI Foundry.
 This solution fetches share prices from a public API ([twelvedata.com](https://support.twelvedata.com/)) and stores it on Azure AI Search to support RAG (Retrieval Augmented Generation).

 - **NOTE!!!** *development ongoing*